dyang32/Webserver/README.md

 * **FileZilla** - Provides easy to use FTP and SFTP, for this project we used SFTP.
 * **SFTP** (SSH File Transfer Protocol) - Is a network protocol that does different types of file transfers, file acess, and file management over a reliable and secure connection.
 SFTP runs over an SSH session, usualy on TCP port 22.

-Once I had the website and Filezilla setup it was just a matter of getting people to update their information on the GitHub page then uploading that information to the webserver.
+Once I had the website and Filezilla setup it was just a matter of getting people to update their information on the GitHub repository then uploading that information to the webserver.

 ### Issues and problems:
 | Problems | Solved |